 Applicants must provide a single slide summarizing the proposed project.
-The summary slide template must include the following information:
+The Summary Slide template is available on EERE eXCHANGE at https://eere-exchange.com/ and must include the following information:

 - A technology summary;

 - A description of the technology's impact;

 - Proposed project goals;

-- Any key graphics (illustrations, charts and/or tables);

-- The project's key idea/takeaway;

-- Topline community benefits;

-- Project title, prime recipient, PI/LPM and senior/key personnel information;

-and

-- Requested EERE funds and proposed applicant cost share.
+- Any key graphics (illustrations, charts and/or tables); - The project's key idea/takeaway; - Topline community benefits; - Project title, prime recipient, PI, and Senior/Key Personnel information; and - Requested EERE funds and proposed applicant cost share.

-Save the summary slide in a single Microsoft PowerPoint file using the following convention for the title "ControlNumber_LeadOrganization_Slide".
+Save the Summary Slide in a single Microsoft PowerPoint file using the following convention for the title "ControlNumber_LeadOrganization_Slide".